 In addition to his work with CIM, Bob is the President and Board Chair of SMART Recovery Association.
 As a committed facilitator, he leads a Sunday morning 4-Point meeting and a Thursday night Family & Friends meeting.
 He is excited to guide the organization in its evolution into SMART Canada.

-Janet Folk ~ Board Treasurer
+Janet Folk

-Janet Folk is a successful entrepreneur and founder of J. Folk & Associates Agencies Ltd. and the National Home Warranty Program.
+Janet is a successful entrepreneur and founder of J. Folk & Associates Agencies Ltd. and the National Home Warranty Program.
 After selling her businesses to AVIVA Canada in 2008, she turned to philanthropy, founding the Orange Dog Foundation to rescue abandoned puppies and launching charitable ventures like Orange Dog/A Restaurant with a Cause.
 She has also served on the boards of the Glenrose Rehabilitation Hospital Foundation, The Zebra Child Protection Centre, and the Edmonton Humane Society.

 Deeply committed to recovery support, Janet participated in weekly SMART Recovery meetings from 2021 to 2023 before becoming a certified facilitator in December 2023.
 She now leads a weekly Women’s Only SMART meeting and serves as a Director on the SMART Recovery Association's Board and Treasurer of the new SMART Recovery Association Board.
 She also shares her journey through addiction and resilience in her memoir, Hell In High Heels: How I Conquered My Demons.